-Jolene Riggs, EVP Chief Financial Officer - The Health Center (Student Based Health Center).
-Served as President on the Board of Directors.
-Providing free medical, behavioral health and social-support referral services to more students than ever, operating Health Center clinics at Pioneer Middle School and Lincoln and Wa-Hi.
-The Health Center, is able to intervene in a variety of ways to protect and support students.
+The Health Center (Student Based Health Center) - Serving Walla Walla County

+Serves on the Board of Directors.
+The Health Center provides free medical, behavioral health and social-support referral services to more students than ever, operating Health Center clinics at Pioneer Middle School and Lincoln and Wa-Hi.
+The Health Center is able to intervene in a variety of ways to protect and support students.
 They engage with students from diverse backgrounds and circumstances, providing equal opportunity to receive medical and mental health care.
 Primarily low income without insurance and easy access to these services.
-High Poverty School District via data from Washington Office of Superintendent of Public Instruction https://www.k12.wa.us/policy-funding/child-nutrition/child-nutrition-program-reports Walla Walla School District at 64.41% total Free and Reduced lunches based on 2021/2022 school year.
-Serving Walla Walla County with 14.0 hours volunteered in 2022.
+High Poverty School District via Free and Reduced-Price Eligibility per Office of Superintendent of Public Instruction National School Lunch Program.
+Walla Walla School District at 77.32% for Free and Reduced lunches based on 2022/2023 school year.